lifemapper/bison/_sphinx_config/pages/aws/lambda.rst

 Create lambda function to initiate processing
 --------------------------------------------

 Lambda functions can execute tasks in a workflow.
-They can be initiated when a trigger condition occurs, set (separately) in the Amazon EventBridge as either Rules or Schedules.
+They can be initiated manually, or automatically with the Amazon EventBridge by either a trigger condition (through Rules) or on a timetable (through Schedules).

-Lambda functions can only execute for up to 15 minutes at a time, but can launch longer running processes in another service, such as launch an EC2 instance to run a BISON workflow tasks.
+Lambda functions can only execute for up to 15 minutes at a time, but can initiate longer running processes in another service, such as launch an EC2 instance to run a BISON workflow task.

+Short tasks that require specific or in-development code, may be run in a Docker container on an EC2 instance.
+The Docker image can be built with code pulled from a repository or the pre-built image pulled from a Docker Hub.

 Lambda functions log directly to AWS Cloudwatch - make sure the role executing the lambda function has Create/Write permissions to AWS Cloudwatch.
+All print statements will go to the log.
+More information is in the

+The BISON workflow has two steps that are run on an EC2 instance.
+Both launch an EC2 instance from a template which contains a startup script in the `userdata` for the EC2 instance.
+The startup script builds a Docker image from the latest code in the BISON Github repository, then executes a task defined in that code.
+The steps are the first and last of the workflow: **bison_s1_annotate_riis** and **bison_s8_calc_stats**, both in the bison/aws/lambda directory.

 Edit the Configuration for lambda function
 --------------------------------------------